Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 The Fix - Preheat the Pan

-Then, when you add food to a hot pan, the proteins immediately start to cook and form a crust.
+Then, when you add food to a hot pan, the proteins start to cook and form a crust.
 Once the crust is set, foods release from the pan.
-Once I learned this one simple technique, that was the end of my struggle with foods sticking in the bottoms of my pans.
+Once I learned this simple technique, that was the end of my struggle with foods sticking in the bottoms of my pans.

 Proteins start to brown at about 330° F, and that's how hot you want your pan.
 If the water evaporates immediately, it's a safe bet that your pan is hot enough.

 If the water sits there for a few seconds before boiling away, heat for another minute, and then test again.
 With my pans on my stove, I've learned that a preheat of 4 minutes is perfect, and I set the times.

 Mistake #4 Adding Oil to a Cold Pan